 Celebrating Rev. Hardies

-Rev. Robert Hardies, who has served as senior minister at All Souls since 2001, will move on to the next stage of his life and career in June 2020.
-Help us celebrate his tenure and wish him well as he departs.
+Rev. Robert Hardies, who served as senior minister at All Souls since 2001, moved on to the next stage of his life and career in June 2020.
+You can watch our Ritual of Gratitude and Love here.

 Did you know these facts about Rev. Hardies' time at All Souls?

 When he was called by the search committee, Rob was all of 29 years old!